Muhammad Bux Khan Mahar: Early life

-He was born on 17 December 1987 in Mirpur Mathelo, Ghotki District.
+He was born on 17 December 1987 in Mirpur Mathelo, Ghotki District in a Sindhi family of Mahar (tribe).

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-8 (Ghotki-IV) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-8 (Ghotki-IV) in the 2013 Pakistani general election.

 In August 2016, he was inducted into the provincial Sindh cabinet of Chief Minister Syed Murad Ali Shah and was appointed as Provincial Minister of Sindh for Sports.

 On 19 August 2018, he was inducted into the provincial Sindh cabinet of Chief Minister Syed Murad Ali Shah.
 On 20 August 2018, he was appointed as adviser to Chief Minister on industries and commerce.
 On 15 October 2018, he was allocated the additional ministerial portfolio of sports and youth affairs.

 He took oath as Member of National Assembly of Pakistan on 1 August 2019.